FREE Case Review (866) 588-0600

 From a macroeconomic perspective, consistent reliance on overtime might indicate a robust economy with high demand.
 However, it could also suggest that businesses are hesitant to hire more full-time employees, possibly due to economic uncertainty.

-Furthermore, when employees consistently work long hours, it can impact their health and well-being, leading to increased healthcare costs and reduced productivity.
+According to 2023 research by the U.S. Department of Labor, when employees consistently work long hours, it can impact their health and well-being, leading to increased healthcare costs and reduced productivity [3].
 Balancing the immediate benefits of overtime with its long-term implications is a challenge that businesses and policymakers must continually address.

 Global Comparison